cp2004/Octoprint-Upgrade-To-Py3/README.md

 * Backup your current install of OctoPrint using the built-in backup function
 * Flash OctoPi 0.17+ to your Raspberry Pi's SD card
 * Restore the backup into the new install
+* **Note: OctoPi 0.17 comes with OctoPrint 1.3.12 - you will need to update to the same version (or greater) that your old install was before you can restore the backup**
+* Then run the script, and enjoy life on Python 3!

 You can also download OctoPi 0.18 development builds, as these come with Python 3 environments pre-installed. **Only do this if you are comfortable with development builds!**

-**Note: OctoPi 0.17 comes with OctoPrint 1.3.12 - you will need to update to the same version (or greater) that your old install was before you can restore the backup**

-**You *also* need OctoPrint 1.4.0 or later for Python 3 compatibility, in addition to the other requirements.**

 ### Manual installs
 You can follow similar steps to the above for OctoPi, but you would have to re-install OctoPrint manually - which you may as well do on Python 3.
 As a result, this script is mostly usless to you if your system is old enough to not have Py 3.6+ installed!